Crédit Mobilier scandal: Congressional investigation

 All of those named were Republicans except Bayard, a Democrat who was largely dropped from the investigation after he wrote a letter disavowing any knowledge.
 Ultimately, Congress investigated 13 of its members in a probe that led to the censure of Oakes Ames and James Brooks, a Democrat from New York.

 During the 1872 campaign, Grant's running mate Henry Wilson initially denied involvement.
 However, in the February 1873 Senate investigation, Wilson admitted involvement and provided a complicated explanation claiming he had paid for stock in his wife's name, and with her money but had never taken possession of the shares.
 According to Wilson, when his wife (and later he himself) had concerns about the transaction, the transaction was reversed.
 Wilson's wife had died in 1870, so senators had to rely on Wilson's word and that of Ames, whose account corroborated Wilson's.
 The Senate accepted Wilson's explanation, and took no action against him, but his reputation for integrity was somewhat damaged because of his initial denial.

 Senator Henry L. Dawes of Massachusetts was also implicated.
 Dawes had purchased $1,000 in stock and had received a dividend.
 Dawes later had doubts about the propriety of the stock purchase and cancelled it.
 Ames returned the purchase price to Dawes with interest and Dawes returned the dividend to Ames.
 Dawes received $100 in interest on his returned purchase price, but he was not further implicated.

 Department of Justice investigation

 A Department of Justice investigation was also made with Aaron F. Perry as chief counsel.
 During the investigation, the government found that the company had given shares to more than 30 politicians from both parties, including James A. Garfield, Colfax, Patterson, and Wilson.

 No charges were filed against any of the participants in the scandal.
 James A. Garfield denied the charges and was elected president in 1880.

 In popular culture

-This scheme was referenced in the AMC television series Hell on Wheels, (broadcast during 2011-2016) with the portrayal of Thomas Durant.
+This scheme was referenced in the AMC television series Hell on Wheels (2011–2016) with the portrayal of Thomas Durant.

-The scheme and scandal was proposed as a topic for a musical cabaret in season 10 of the FXX television series Archer.
+The scheme and scandal was proposed as a topic for a musical cabaret in the third episode of the tenth season of the FXX television series Archer.